How might the rail disputes end?

 In response, he conducted an impromptu “pavement press conference” outside the rail union HQ near Euston Station, London.
 Mr Lynch was furious about what he said was government interference, and announced eight days of strikes plus an overtime ban in December and January.

-But he knows more industrial action wil hit members’ earnings hard over Christmas.
+But he knows more industrial action will hit members’ earnings hard over Christmas.

 Three days later, we reporters formed a loose scrum outside the DfT to await the RMT boss after his first meeting with the transport secretary.